readthedocs-examples/example-sphinx-basic/README.rst

 This project has a very normal Sphinx layout which is built by the Read the Docs platform almost the same way that you would build it locally (on your own laptop!).

-You can build and view this documentation project locally - you may want to activate `a local Python virtual environment firstly <https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment>`_:
+You can build and view this documentation project locally - we recommend that you activate `a local Python virtual environment first <https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment>`_:

 .. code-block:: console